Is Hycroft Mining Holding Corporation (HYMC) a Keeper?

 HYMC’s Market Performance

-HYMC stocks went up by 6.45% for the week, with a monthly drop of -5.71% and a quarterly performance of 329.27%, while its annual performance rate touched -65.17%.
-The volatility ratio for the week stands at 10.13% while the volatility levels for the past 30 days are set at 12.83% for Hycroft Mining Holding Corporation.
-The simple moving average for the period of the last 20 days is -0.11% for HYMC stocks with a simple moving average of 9.64% for the last 200 days.
+HYMC stocks went up by 3.03% for the week, with a monthly jump of 19.30% and a quarterly performance of -27.66%, while its annual performance rate touched -62.74%.
+The volatility ratio for the week stands at 9.03% while the volatility levels for the past 30 days are set at 11.15% for Hycroft Mining Holding Corporation.
+The simple moving average for the period of the last 20 days is 4.02% for HYMC stocks with a simple moving average of 13.81% for the last 200 days.

 Analysts’ Opinion of HYMC